 Pre-Licensing trade classes are available on demand!
-Call Gail Nichols at 252.493.7625 or Wendy Dunbar at 252.493.7528 if interested.
+Call Gail Nichols at 252.493.7625 if interested.
+Learn more about Construction Trades here.

 Become certified in lead-safe practices!
 You will be able to renovate, repair or paint a pre-1978 dwelling.
 Instructor: Ray Hardee.
 8 hours.
 Cost: $195

 This course provides the 8 or 16 hours of continuing education required by the North Carolina Electrical Board to maintain a current electrical license.
 Instructor: Ray Hardee.
 16 hours.
 Cost: $75

 This class will provide you with a basic understanding of Electrical Wiring in relation to Residential Construction.
 Instructor: Isaiah Summrell.
 48 hours.
 Cost: $130.55

 If you have taken Basic Electrical Wiring – Level I and are looking to continue your learning, this class is for you!
 We will build upon the skills you learned in Level I as they relate to bending pipe, as well as running conduit.
 Instructor: Jeff Vaughan.
 48 hours.
 Cost: $130.55

 Learn the basics of framing by building a shed.
 You will learn how to read a tape measure and some basics of blueprint reading, as well as safe practices in building.
 You will also be taught the necessary codes to build to code.
 Instructor: Steve Jordan.
 Tuition aid is available for those who qualify.
 Instructor: Steve Jordan.
 48 hours.
 Cost: $130.55